crypticCaroline/puppyplaymates/README.md

 #### Call to Action
 For the buttons and links (styled as buttons) I have changed the colour on hover.
 This is to show the user that the button can be clicked.
 For edit/add/login/register/navigation I have used yellow with dark writing, when hovered the colours switch.
 For the delete/remove options the button starts red with light writing and then changes to black and yellow when hovered.

-On other clickable links, cards, and images I have used a more subtle call to action where the mouse changes to a curors pointer to show the user the element can be clicked.
+On other clickable links, cards, and images I have used a more subtle call to action where the mouse changes to a cursor pointer to show the user the element can be clicked.

 For the nav bar I have used a shading on the tabs to indicate they can be clicked.